*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 An air compressor is a device that uses an electric motor, gasoline engine, or diesel engine to convert power into potential energy stored in pressurized air.
 This pressurized air is then used for various tasks such as powering tools, inflating tires, and even providing breathing air for scuba divers.

-If you are planning on purchasing an air compressor for your garage, shop, or house you might be wondering if they are dangerous to purchase or use.
+If you are planning on purchasing an air compressor for your garage, shop, or house you might be wondering if they are a danger to purchase or use.

 If used properly an air compressor will not be dangerous.
 However, the high-powered tools that you will often use with an air compressor can be dangerous if you don’t take the proper precautions.